Robert-W/esri-redux/README.md

 # esri-redux
-> Simple boilerplate demonstrating how to setup a project using React, Redux, Flow (if wanted), and the Esri JavaScript API.
+> Simple boilerplate demonstrating how to setup a project using React, Redux, Flow (if wanted), Jest, and the Esri JavaScript API.
 Demo available at [https://robert-w.github.io/esri-redux/](https://robert-w.github.io/esri-redux/).

 ### Getting started
 This project requires [Node.js](https://nodejs.org/en/)